Rocklin Motorcycle Accident Attorney

 If settlement negotiations for a motorcycle accident are unsuccessful, your attorney should proceed with filing a personal injury lawsuit in a civil court.
 In Rocklin, the court that will likely have jurisdiction over your case is the Placer County Superior Court of Roseville.

-It is essential to retain a Rocklin motorcycle accident attorney to start the insurance claims process.
-Because a personal injury claim must be submitted to the court within two years from the date of the accident.
+Retaining a Rocklin motorcycle accident attorney is essential to start the insurance claims process.
+Because a personal injury claim must be submitted to the court within two years from the accident date.
 This is required under California's statute of limitations.
 If you fail to file suit within two years, a judge will likely view your lawsuit as untimely and prohibit it from going forward.How an Injury Lawyer Can Help You After a Motorcycle Accident

 If you were injured in a motorcycle collision, you should hire an experienced Rocklin motorcycle accident lawyer to represent your interests in court and to help you file a lawsuit.
-Our accident attorneys have dedicated my professional career to serving victims of auto and motorcycle accidents in Rocklin and the greater Sacramento area.
-We pride ourselves in helping people seek compensation for their injuries and put their lives back together.
-We work on a contingency-fee-basis, which means that we only seek payment if we obtain a financial recovery for you, typically through a settlement or jury verdict.
+Our accident attorneys have dedicated their professional careers to serving victims of auto and motorcycle accidents in Rocklin and the greater Sacramento area.
+We pride ourselves in helping people seek compensation for their injuries and restore their lives.
+We work on a contingency-fee-basis, meaning we only seek payment if we obtain a financial recovery for you, typically through a settlement or jury verdict.
 If you have been injured, do not hesitate to contact our law office to schedule a free case review.Rocklin Motorcycle Accident FAQ

 Is lane splitting legal in California?